A BRIEF HISTORY OF BATHS AND SHOWERS

 The Egyptians are known for their cleanliness (they bathed frequently) and they used many cosmetics.
 Meanwhile in Babylon before 2,000 BC a form of soap was made.
 The Greeks knew that diet and exercise and keeping clean were important for health.
 The Greeks even invented a form of shower, which sprayed bathers with water.

 Most Greeks washed in a bowl on a pedestal called a louterion though the rich sometimes had bathrooms.
 People rubbed themselves with olive oil then rubbed it off with a tool called a strigil.

 The Romans also knew that dirt encourages disease and they appreciated the importance of cleanliness.
 They built aqueducts to bring clean water into towns.
-In Roman towns an important building was the public baths.
-In Roman times people went to the baths not just to get clean but also to socialise.
+In Roman towns, an important building was the public baths.
+In Roman times people went to the baths not just to get clean but also to socialize.
 Roman Baths consisted of a frigidarium or cold room, a Tepidarium or warm room and a caldarium or hot room.
 You usually finished with a dip in a cold pool.
 To clean themselves Romans rubbed their skin with oil and scraped it off with a tool called a strigil.
 (The Romans also made soap).